 Smartphones aim at different consumers with a wide range of price tags.
 There is always something for everyone.
-A phone that costs less than KES 10,000, between KES 10,000 to KES 20,000, … all the way to the premium phones with cutting-edge specs and six-figure price tags.
+Some cost less than KES 10,000, others between KES 10,000 to KES 20,000, … all the way to the premium phones with cutting-edge specs and six-figure price tags.
 For those shopping for a budget device going for less than 10,000 in Kenya, we got you.

 In this article, we round up the best phones under 10k in Kenya.

 - Xiaomi Redmi 9A – Ksh 9,400

 - Safaricom Neon Ray Pro – Ksh 5,000 (or Ksh 3,399 plus 2000 Bonga Points)

 Xiaomi has pretty solid devices and is well-known for its great value for money smartphones.
 Redmi 9A is still one hell of a phone with great specs for its KES 9,400 price tag, despite the recent price hikes.
 It has a 6.53-inch HD+ Dot drop display, a massive 5,000mAh battery, a 13MP AI Camera, and a 5MP selfie camera.
 There’s a MediaTek G25 Octa-core processor paired with 2GB of RAM.

 Xiaomi Redmi 9A runs on last-gen Android 10, with MIUI 12 on top.
 Buy the Xiaomi Redmi 9A on Jumia here.

 Infinix Smart 5